AMES Type 85: Anti-jamming mission

 When the prototype system at the RRE South Site became operational, it began to be used to test a new type of anti-jamming system known as the "Dicke-Fix", after its inventor, Robert Henry Dicke.
 Dicke was an American radio astronomer who had grown frustrated by the interference caused by automobile ignition systems, which in the 1930s were very noisy in the radio frequency spectrum.
 He noticed that the noise was in the form of short pulses, and designed a filter that removed such signals.
 In 1960, the Canadian National Research Council published a report on using this design to filter out carcinotron signals, which, like the ignition noise, looked like very short pulses in any single frequency as it swept through the band.
 This offered an improvement in performance up to 40%.

 At the same time, the teams at Bristol and Ferranti that had been working on the Blue Envoy missile had struck upon a clever idea.
 Using those portions of the Blue Envoy that had been completed, the new radars and ramjet engines, they adapted the Bristol Bloodhound to produce the Bloodhound Mark II that was effective at about 75 miles range.
-The cost of this adaptation was very low, and it was accepted for development in spite of there being doubts about its mission.
+The cost of this adaptation was very low, and it was accepted for development despite the doubts about the need for anti-aircraft weapons.
 This gave added reason to have a radar that could provide early warning with enough range even in strong jamming to give the missiles ample time to aim and fire.